fabianjra/Tutoriales-iOS/README.md

 - **Project:** [Source](https://github.com/fabianjra/Tutoriales-iOS/tree/main/MVVM-DesignPattern-Udemy/Apps/HotCoffe)
 - **Description:** This app get orders by a WebService by `GET` http method.
 Those orders are shown in the Main `TableView`.
 It casn also add orders by adding a new one, using `POST` http method.
 The app uses `Coding`, `Decoder` and `Cncoder` to manipulate the data and model.
-- **Utilites:** There are some utilites like for example, show a global `UIAlertController` or validate if a `textField` is empty.
-This is the file: [Utils source](https://github.com/fabianjra/Tutoriales-iOS/blob/main/MVVM-DesignPattern-Udemy/Apps/HotCoffe/HotCoffe/Utils.swift)
 - **Screenshot:**
 <img src="https://github.com/fabianjra/Tutoriales-iOS/blob/main/MVVM-DesignPattern-Udemy/Apps/HotCoffe/HotCoffe/Assets.xcassets/HotCoffeeAppScreenshot.imageset/HotCoffeeAppScreenshot.png" width="200">